RMLatDIBRIS/RMLatDIBRIS.github.io/examples/lifo.md

 for instance, absence of data races in multi-threaded programs can be guaranteed by nested locks, whose implementation follows the LIFO strategy.

-The specifications are based on the following event types:
+The specifications are based on the following basic event types:
 * `push(val)`: value `val` has been pushed on the stack;
 * `pop(val)`: value `val` has been popped from the stack;
 * `size(s)`: `s` has been computed as the size of the stack.